X-inefficiency: Arguments about X-inefficiency

-Causes to X-Inefficiency
+Causes to X-inefficiency

-Through the study on two monopoly companies IBM and Xerox about X-inefficiency, Emily Nowlan stated four possible causes of X-inefficiency which led companies to decline.
-First, the company did not predict market trends before making decision and implementing actions.
-Second, the mismanagement of innovation and the waste of opportunities.
-Companies' negative behaviors when facing regulatory barriers are also the cause of X-inefficiency.
-Ultimately, wasting resources looking for new markets will also induce X-inefficiency and lead to the decline of companies.

-Examples

-Monopoly

-A monopoly is a price maker in that its choice of output level affects the price paid by consumers.
+Monopoly Effect - A monopoly is a price maker in that its choice of output level affects the price paid by consumers.
 Consequently, a monopoly tends to price at a point where price is greater than long-run average costs.
 X-inefficiency, however tends to increase average costs causing further divergence from the economically efficient outcome.
-The sources of X-inefficiency have been ascribed to things such as overinvestment and empire building by managers, lack of motivation stemming from a lack of competition, and pressure by labor unions to pay above-market wages.
+The sources of X-inefficiency have been ascribed to things such as over investment and empire building by managers, lack of motivation stemming from a lack of competition, and pressure by labor unions to pay above-market wages.

 Suggested by Bergsman, The sum of X-inefficiency and monopoly returns is much larger than costs of mis-allocation.

 In reality, industries with strong monopoly capacity will be more restricted by legal regulations.
 These regulations can impose competitive pressure on companies and prevent the industry turning into a true monopoly.
 Meanwhile, these artificial pressure of regulations can induce competitive pressure to companies, thus improving X-inefficiency.

+When a particular market lacks competition, companies that are monopoly would have incentive to increase their prices to in order to make super-profits.
+In addition, the low pressure from having no competition would lead to difficulty controlling costs resulting in potential inefficiencies.

+Government Effect - A state owned firm may not be operating to make profit, therefore it would have no incentive to cut costs.

+Principal Agent Effect- Shareholders typically have a primary goal of maximizing profits and reducing costs, managers and employees may opt to have different priorities for example they may seek to keep costs low up to a point of maintaining job security, but allow costs to increase if it means improving the quality of their work experience.

+Motivation Effect- Workers and managers may be demotivated to work diligently.
+This arises from various factors such as strained industrial relations, As a result employees may purposefully take extended breaks and not exert their best effort in order to increase profitability.